expipiplus1/vulkan/generate-new/readme.md

   for vectors and matricies.
 For example it would be nice to use `linear`s `Mat34` to set `VkAccelerationStructureInstanceKHR::transform`.

+- Don't peek the same value for every bitfield component

 ## To check